geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 21. Once the group is deleted, select **Close**.

 22. This will return you to the list of **Groups** in the **Microsoft 365 admin center**.
 The **Inside Sales** group should no longer appear.
-If the Inside Sales group still displays, select the **Refresh** icon to the right of the URL in Internet Explorer.
+If the Inside Sales group still displays, wait a couple of minutes and then select the **Refresh** icon to the right of the URL in Internet Explorer.
 The updated **Groups** list should no longer include the Inside Sales group.

-23. To verify whether deleting this group affected any of its members, select **Users** and then **Active Users** in the navigation pane on the left-hand side of the Groups window.
+23. To verify whether deleting this group affected any of its members, select **Users** and then **Active Users** in the left-hand navigation pane.

-24. In the **Active users** list verify that the two members of the Inside Sales group, Ada Russell and Alan Yoo, still exist in the list of users.
+24. In the **Active users** list verify that the two members of the Inside Sales group, Ada Russell and Alan Yoo, still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were members of the group.

 25. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.